goschtl/zope/Zope3/branches/srichter-twisted-integration2/src/zope/app/twisted/README.txt

 We are now ready to instantiate the server type:

-  >>> from zope.app.server.server import ServerType
+  >>> from zope.app.twisted.server import ServerType
   >>> st = ServerType(factory, defaultPort=8080)

 and let's make sure it really implements the promised interface:

   >>> from zope.interface.verify import verifyObject
-  >>> from zope.app.server.interfaces import IServerType
+  >>> from zope.app.twisted.interfaces import IServerType
   >>> verifyObject(IServerType, st)
   True